Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Details of Hierarchical Evaluation in

-\textbf{Relevance.} We first assess whether the evidence chunks provide factual background or clarification that helps readers understand or evaluate the claim in the post: \begin{prompt}{Step 1: Evidence Relevance Evaluation (Section \ref{sec:hierarchical-eval})}
+\paragraph{Setup.} The relevance stage assesses whether the retrieved evidence provides meaningful factual context or clarification that helps readers evaluate the claim made in the post.
+We use GPT-4.1 to perform this assessment via the following prompt: \begin{prompt}{}

-SYSTEM\_PROMPT = "You are a very meticulous inspector"
+SYSTEM\_PROMPT = ``You are a very meticulous inspector.''